orangejuice/blog/data/activity/movie-牧马人-1982/record.en.md

 date: 2020-06-18 03:18:45+08:00
 douban:
   rating: 9.1
-  subtitle: 1982 / Mainland China / Drama Love / Xie Jin / Zhu Shimao Cong Shan
+  subtitle: 1982 / Mainland China / Drama Romance / Directed by Xie Jin / Starring
+    Zhu Shimao, Cong Shan
 ---

-This film is fantastic.
-It's one of the most enjoyable movies.
-The craft of art, the innuendo of the story, dialogue, and characters are all excellent, with nuanced emotions.
-The director nailed it.
-My goodness, this is a genuine patriotic educational film.
-It's a must-see in life.
-Thanks to the team for leaving us this fantastic era memory.
+This movie is amazing.
+One of the best films I've seen.
+The artistic techniques, story implications, dialogues, and characters are all fantastic; the emotional depth is delicate, and the direction is top-notch.
+My goodness, this is what true patriotic education films are all about.
+A must-watch in life.
+Thank you to the crew for leaving us with these wonderful memories of that era.